Petersburg driver charged with DUI following crash that killed one child

 A Petersburg driver has been charged with involuntary manslaughter and driving under the influence following a crash that killed a five-year-old.

-Jabriel Parker, 27, of Petersburg, was taken into custody by Prince George County Police after investigators suspected alcohol and speed to be contributing factors in a single-vehicle crash.
+Jabriel Parker, 27, of Petersburg, was taken into custody by Prince George County police after investigators suspected alcohol and speeding contributed to a single-vehicle crash.

 On Sunday at 8:18 p.m., police responded to the 1500 block of Baxter Road for a report of a crash.
 A gray 2014 Ford four-door sedan was traveling westbound on Baxter when it veered off the roadway to the right and struck a ditch, according to police.